 MRP, or material requirements planning, focuses on planning, scheduling, ordering, and tracking all the components needed for the manufacturing process, from raw materials to finished goods.

-The main difference between MRP and ERP lies in the fact an ERP software focuses on automating a large number of back-office business functions, while MRP software focuses on materials management.
-Multiple business types may use ERP software, while MRP tools are mainly used by those directly involved in manufacturing operations.
+The main difference between MRP and ERP lies in the fact an ERP software focuses on automating a large number of back-office functions, while MRP software focuses on materials management.

 What is an MRP System?

-An MRP system helps define what parts and materials are needed to manufacture a product (or subassembly), as well as when those components are needed based on the due date for the final product.
-It takes into account inventory levels, production, and purchasing lead times, order statuses, as well as forecasts, and customer orders that drive the master production schedule.
+An MRP system helps define what parts and materials are needed to manufacture a product and when those components are needed.
+It takes into account inventory levels, lead times, order statuses, forecasts, and customer orders that drive the master production schedule.
+These planning concepts are deeply connected to value stream principles covered in the Flow & Value Stream Improvement Course.

-The first generation of these systems was known simply as MRP.
-Eventually, the name was changed to manufacturing resource planning or MRP II, which also integrates capacity planning, forecasting, and demand management.
+The first generation of these systems was known as MRP.
+Eventually, the name evolved to MRP II, integrating capacity planning, forecasting, and demand management.

 Key Functionalities and Benefits of MRP Systems